typhoidgenomics/genotyphi/README.md

 # genotyphi

-This script assigns genotypes to Salmonella Typhi genomes.
-The genotyping scheme is described in this paper (please cite if you use this method): ["An extended genotyping framework for Salmonella enterica serovar Typhi, the cause of human typhoid", Wong et al, 2016, Nature Communications](http://www.nature.com/articles/ncomms12827/).
-It is also summarised in [this blog post](https://holtlab.net/2016/10/12/global-picture-typhoid/).
+This script assigns genotypes to *Salmonella* Typhi genomes and detectes known mutations i the quinolone-resistance determining region (QRDR) of genes *gyrA* and *parC*.
+The genotyping scheme is described in this paper : ["An extended genotyping framework for Salmonella enterica serovar Typhi, the cause of human typhoid", Wong et al, 2016, Nature Communications](http://www.nature.com/articles/ncomms12827/), and an updated version of the code that detects QRDR mutations, and genotype H58 lineages 4.3.1.1 and 4.3.1.2 was used in this preprint ["Laboratory and Molecular Surveillance of Paediatric Typhoidal Salmonella in Nepal: Antimicrobial Resistance and Implications for Vaccine Policy", Britto et al 2018, bioRxiv] (https://www.biorxiv.org/content/early/2018/01/18/250142) (please cite both papers if you use this method).
+The genotyping method is also summarised in [this blog post](https://holtlab.net/2016/10/12/global-picture-typhoid/).

 Inputs are BAM or VCF files (mapped to the Typhi CT18 reference genome, [AL513382.1](https://www.ncbi.nlm.nih.gov/nuccore/AL513382.1)).